Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Bounds for the SBIM

 \subsection{Discussion}

-We summarize the expected number of tests of binary splitting and the graph-aware algorithm, as well as the information-theoretic lower bound, in Table~\ref{tbl:k-clique}.

-If we compare the bounds for binary splitting and the graph-aware algorithm term-by-term, we observe that the binary splitting bound has an extra additive factor of $mk^2pq\log m$.
-Thus, the graph-aware algorithm is never worse (order-wise) than binary splitting.
-Furthermore, when $q=0$ (the i.i.d. setting, where community structure has no bearing on the infection spread), the bounds are order-wise equivalent.
-As we will see next, the graph-aware algorithm is in fact strictly better than binary splitting in some cases.
+Comparing \eqref{eqn:sbim_bs_asymptotic} and \eqref{eqn:sbim_ga_asymptotic} term-by-term, we see that the binary splitting bound has an extra additive factor of $mk^2pq_1\log m (1 + mkp^2 q_2)$ compared to the community-aware bound, implying that the community-aware algorithm is never worse (order-wise) than binary splitting.
+Furthermore, one can verify that when $q_1 \preceq 1/k$ and $q_2 = 0$ (which includes the i.i.d. setting, where community structure has no bearing on the infection spread), the bounds are order-wise equivalent.
+This supports our intuition that knowledge of the community structure may not help when $q_1$ and $q_2$ are small, as the infection statuses of the individuals are ``mostly independent'' in this regime.